SylvainDLDK/PythonClub/_posts/2021-09-08-Python DeBugger pdb.md

 	- F9 to run a single line or a selection of lines
 	- split a long code into several [cells](https://docs.spyder-ide.org/current/panes/editor.html#defining-code-cells) (using #%%), and run the cells one after another using Ctrl + Enter (or Shift + Enter).
 This should be familiar to you if you are used to work with Jupyter Notebooks.

+# Where pdb seems to be a powerful tool
 However, the above solutions do not work when:
 -  you work on a GUI and the ipython console is stuck in the infinite event loop of the application until you kill the application.
 The console is not available to explore variables.
 - when the variables that you want to explore are in the local scope of a function, which you cannot access as the ipython console only knows the global variable.